RRethy/tcount/README.md

 - `tcount` does not support nested languages like ERB.
 This may change in the future.
 - It's not always clear what is a token, `tcount` treats any node in the syntax tree without children as a token.
 This usually works, but in some cases, like strings in the Rust Tree-sitter parser which can have children (escape codes), it may produce slightly expected results.

+# Why Tree-sitter

+Tree-sitter has relatively efficient parsing and has support for many languages without the need to create and maintain individual parsers or lexers.
+Support for new languages is easy and only requires and up-to-date Tree-sitter parser.

 # Contributing

 To add support for a new language, add it's information to `https://github.com/RRethy/tcount/blob/master/src/language.rs` and add the language's Tree-sitter parser crate to `Cargo.toml`.